-There is persuasive evidence from experimental (lab and field) research that human decisions are disproportionately influenced by the status quo.8 This has been tested and identified in a variety of decisions, including choosing investment portfolios, choosing between job offers, selecting a car colour, choosing auto insurance or a cancer testing programme for oneself (Samuelson & Zeckhauser, 1988; Kahneman, Knetch, & Thaler, 1991; Johnson, Hershey, Meszaros, & Kunreuther, 1993; Salkeld, Ryan, & Short, 2000; Fernandez & Rodrik, 1991).
-However, the vast majority of the empirical research to date focuses on nonmoral or purely prudential domains, mostly pertaining to self-regarding consumer or business choices.
-It is unclear, however, whether the status quo also influences decisions involving moral judgements involving interpersonal trade-offs (Caviola et al., 2014).
-Although the presumption seems to be that matters that influence decisions in the non-moral domain will also do so in the moral domain, the context-dependence of decision rules means this cannot be assumed.
-While moral philosophers have discussed and theoretically demonstrated the potential impact of the assumed status quo on moral judgements (e.g. Bostrom & Ord, 2006; Wasserman, 2015; Sparrow, 2015), the proposition requires further experimental confirmation.
+There is persuasive evidence from experimental (lab and field) research that human decisions are disproportionately influenced by the status quo.
+This has been tested and identified in a variety of decisions, including choosing investment portfolios, choosing between job offers, selecting a car color, choosing auto insurance, or choosing a cancer-testing program for oneself (Samuelson and Zeckhauser 1988; Fernandez and Rodrik 1991; Kahneman, Knetch, and Thaler 1991; Johnson, Hershey, Meszaros, and Kunreuther 1993; Salkeld, Ryan, and Short 2000).
+However, the vast majority of the empirical research to date focuses on nonmoral or purely prudential domains.
+It is unclear, however, whether the status quo also influences decisions involving moral judgments involving interpersonal trade-offs (Caviola et al. 2014).
+Although the presumption seems to be that matters that influence decisions in the nonmoral domain will also do so in the moral domain, the context-dependence of decision rules means this cannot be assumed.
+While moral philosophers have discussed and theoretically demonstrated the potential impact of the assumed status quo on moral judgments (e.g., Bostrom and Ord 2006; Wasserman 2015; Sparrow 2015), the proposition requires further experimental confirmation.

-3b.
-Method
+4.2 Method